 - Live Mice.
 These guys cost anywhere from $2-$10 depending on the size and where you get them from.
 Frankly, we recommend against live mice because they are kind of a hassle to deal with.
 Plus, they end up being a more expensive and cumbersome way to feed your pet snake.

 - Frozen Mice.
 Frozen Mice can be ordered online, and you can get just about any size mouse available in bulk and on Amazon.
 This is absolutely the way to go.
 Usually, it’s a cheaper option than live mice, and it’s far easier to manage than the previous option.
 You can buy them in bulk, keep them in your freezer, and you’ll only have to worry about restocking them every few months.

-Bottom Line Cost of Owning a Snake
+Bottom Line of How Much a Pet Snake Costs

 If you’re like most first time snake owners, you’re likely going to get a basic snake morph.
 That will cost you around $40-80 dollars.

 A terrarium will likely cost somewhere between $100-400 dollars, depending on what type of setup you plan on having and if you already have a usable aquarium.

 Lastly, it will cost about $20-30 a month for general maintenance and feeding.
 Some of these costs include: electricity for heating pad, cleaning the cage, frozen mice, and replacing substrate/bedding.

 Overall, if you’re stating fresh, you’re looking at a start up cost of about $180-$500 to buy and own a snake.